Constipation - self-care

-Constipation is when you are not passing stool normally.
+Constipation is when you are not passing stool as often as you normally do.
 Your stool becomes hard and dry, and it is difficult to pass.
 You might feel bloated and have pain, or you might have to strain when you try to go.

 Some medicines, and even some vitamins, can make you constipated.
-You can also get constipated if you are not getting enough water and fiber, using the bathroom as soon as you feel the urge to go, or getting enough exercise.
-Overusing laxatives can also make you more constipated.
+You can also get constipated if you are not getting enough fiber, using the bathroom as soon as you feel the urge to go, or getting enough exercise.

 Try to get to know your normal bowel movement pattern, so that you can keep constipation from getting worse.

 Exercise regularly.
+Drink more water and eat more fiber.
 Try to walk, swim, or do something active at least 3 or 4 times a week.
-Try to move around or walk after you eat.

 If you feel the urge to go to the bathroom, go.
 Do not wait or hold it in.